 The Farnham Writers’ Center is a student-facing component of the Colby Writing Department, which provides various services (e.g., one-on-one tutoring, credit-bearing courses) to promote a culture of writing among Colby’s diverse student body.
 Our peer writing tutors complete a semester-long course which covers the theoretical and practical aspects of tutoring before they are hired to join our staff.
 Our center operates under a collaborative model which views a tutoring session as a dialogic learning process where both the tutor and the tutee need to be equally involved in order for learning to take place.
 These collaborative sessions could range in focus from brainstorming to outlines to rough drafts to revisions; they could also center around any writing-related questions about content, structure, argument, grammar, and style.
-To help build students’ autonomy as writers, the FWC does not offer any copy-editing services; instead, our writing tutors work with students to locate “patterns of error ” that might need their further attention.
+To help build students’ autonomy as writers, the FWC does not offer copy-editing services; instead, our writing tutors work with students to locate “patterns of error ” that might need their further attention.

 How can you assist us in supporting your students?